PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_06_CrispDM.md

 We've now created the first full version of our dashboard!
 Today is all about gathering feedback on your dashboard and iterating on it using the CRISP-DM.
 Great job if you managed to finish your dashboard in time!
 If you're not there yet, don't worry; gathering feedback today is important as well even if you're not finished yet!
 Once you're finished, you can use the remainder of your time to brush up on your conference dashboard or revisit part of the analysis like data visualisation or interpretation.

 ## Learning Objectives
+1. Analyse conclusions and references;
+2. understand how you can improve on your own conclusion and references;
-1. understand and apply the CRISP-DM.
+2. understand and apply the CRISP-DM.

 Please follow the links below to continue the class:
+0. Stand-up: .25 hours
-1. Feedback on Poster: 3 hours
+1. Feedback on Dashbaord & Datalab Preparation: 2.5 hours
 2. CRISP-DM: 5 hour; potentially more depending on your project

 ## Questions or issues?